Webswing Standalone in Docker

 Docker ports are of "host:container" syntax.
 So with "80:8080" your app will be accessible without specifying port number.

-and place there application jar and dependencies in /opt/app/lib
+On your host create folder /opt/app and place there application jar and dependencies in /opt/app/lib.

-from your DEV machine to /opt/app/webswing.config
+Copy webswing.config from your DEV machine to /opt/app/webswing.config.

 To configure your app setup the classpath like following: